lymphoma

 Q: What would happen when you have lymphoma?

-The common symptoms of lymphoma include swollen lymph nodes in the neck, armpits, or groin.
-They are usually painless and associated with fever, unexplained weight loss, night sweats, occasional chills, and persistent fatigue.
-Lymphoma symptoms are difficult to detect and tumors can appear in any organ of the body as lymphoid tissue is present throughout.
-Therefore, individuals at high risk of lymphoma should be particularly vigilant and undergo regular check-ups to detect cancerous cells early and improve survival rates.
+Common symptoms of lymphoma include swollen lymph nodes in the neck, armpits, or groin.
+These are usually, but not always, painless and may be associated with fever, unexplained weight loss, night sweats, occasional chills, and persistent fatigue.
+The symptoms of lymphoma can be difficult to detect, and since lymphatic tissue is present in various organs throughout the body, tumors can potentially develop in any organ.
+Therefore, individuals at high risk for lymphoma should be particularly vigilant and undergo regular check-ups to identify early cancerous cells, enhancing the likelihood of early detection and treatment, thus improving survival rates.

 Q. What type of lymphoma has the highest survival rate?